SymfonyCasts/30-days-last/sfcasts/data-tables.md

 But remember: now that this table lives inside a Turbo frame, if we have any links inside, they'll stop working.
-Again, to fix that, on each link, add `data-turbo-frame="top"`.
+Again, to fix that, on each link, add `data-turbo-frame="_top"`.
 Or to be more conservative, go up to the new `<turbo-frame>` and add `target="_top"`.
 If you do that, you'll also need to find the sorting and pagination links that *should* navigate the frame and add `data-turbo-frame="voyage-list"`.